 Food and nutrition

-Food is purchased from the Central Pennsylvania Food Bank and from retail stores including Weis Markets.
+Food is purchased from the Central Pennsylvania Food Bank or CEO Weinberg Regional Food Bank, wholesale food distribution and from retail stores.

 What types of foods do you offer?